NhatVu/shopdev-learning-java/docs/Section_21.md

 - admin: can create discount for all product in website
 - shop: can only create discount of product that shop managed

+3. Get product by discount code (User | Shop)
+- if discount code applies to all: get all product
+- if discount code applies to specific: get prooducts in field `discountProductIds`
+- only process active discount code

 Note:
 - With Java 8, should use new java.time package.
 In this project, I decide to use LocalDateTime